 This has shown up in my social media a few times during the past several weeks:

 The comments are totally full of stories about people being afraid to call themselves an artist to other people until they’ve hit a certain milestone.

 Just as I sat down to write out my own struggles with artist-identity, I was kindly invited by The Cedars Union to join a panel discussion on this very topic.
-I hope you’ll join me and my fellow Cedars Union artists to learn about all the different ways the dream of “artist” has become our reality.
+(Since this event has passed, this post has been edited.)
+Erica Felicella moderated the discussion between Jeremy Biggers, Melissa Turner Drumm, Hatziel Flores, Riley Holloway, and me.

 Here are some pieces from my story.

 I have always been a bit of a Hermione Granger.
 I was good at school, and I have spent years taking comfort and pride in the fact that my GPA was a good reflection of the things I know.
 I did not major in art in college, and because of that I desperately needed some sort of academic validation when my art career chose me.
 (The wand chooses the wizard, Mr. Potter, and these references are never going away.)
 My MFA did so much for me in terms of becoming a better artist and actually feeling like one.

 This is not a required path to become an artist.
 I look up to many artists who have no MFA, BFA, or formal art education.
 What matters is a dedication to one’s practice, and an eagerness to learn from peers and mentors, with or without an expensive document and set of robes.

 The really magical bit was how I accepted my path in the first place.
 I studied abroad in Paris, where I took several art history courses, despite being a Psychology major.
 Out of all the unsmiling European ID photos I had to take, one in particular changed my life: an unlimited student pass for the Musée du Louvre.